Labels: Chasing Life

 Thanks to my full-time job, my days are consumed by work.
 Staying home constantly would have been even more isolating (I had a daunting experience during COVID-19).
 At my home, it feels like living in a temporary residence, distant from the comforts of home.

-I don't want to take extreme steps after 45 years of marriage and 5 kids, but I keep thinking that I don’t deserve this.
+I don't want to take any extreme steps after 45 years of marriage and 5 kids, but I keep thinking that I don’t deserve this.
 This worry is getting serious with every passing day.

 Labels: XAI